 Moreover, we have a multi-meter that displays voltage, frequency, total runtime, and maintenance hours.

-Weight and Portability: Its weight is 349 pounds, but you can easily move it around.
+Weight and Portability: Its weight is 349 pounds, but you can quickly move it around.
 It has durable wheels and two fold-down handles.

 Certifications: It is not only EPA (Environmental Protection Agency) certified but also a CARB (California Air Resources Board) approved product.
-The generator meets the emission requirements set by EPA, and you can also use it in the state of California.
+The generator meets the EPA’s emission requirements, and you can also use it in California.

 My Opinion: